How to Spot Substance Abuse in the Workplace

 Watch for these symptoms:

-Substance Abuse in the Workplace: Amphetamine use can lead to erratic behavior, hallucinations, or physical collapse – posing a major threat in any safety-sensitive role.
+Substance Abuse in the Workplace: Amphetamine use can lead to erratic behaviour, hallucinations, or physical collapse – posing a major threat in any safety-sensitive role.

 Opiates